 Take a long hot bath with a lot of soap.
 Ticks are hardy but you might dislodge an unattached nymph that somehow got past your first-line defenses.

 Monitor the attachment spot closely.
 If a red spot appears, take daily photographs with ruler in frame so that doctor can assess progress of redness.
 Here are pics of Lyme rashes.
 You can even mark the progress with a Sharpie.
 There are plenty of other diseases transmitted by ticks, though, so don’t rely on rashes.

-All of the chemicals are pyrethroids, synthetic neurotoxins that cause almost instant paralysis and death to mosquitoes.
+All of the chemicals are either pyrethrins or pyrethroids, which are natural and synthetic (respectively) neurotoxins that cause almost instant paralysis and death to mosquitoes.
 Below is the chemical structure for one, permethrin:

 Please email me if you think I’ve made an error or if you know that a formulation has changed (which happens).
 I still haven’t figured out whether companies permit their franchise owners to pick and choose which insecticides to use, so when multiple chemicals are listed above that doesn’t necessarily mean the sprays will contain both.

 Are these chemicals safe for humans?